claudiorivera/claudiorivera-com/README.md

 # Future Improvements

-- Optimize GraphQL queries
+- Blog pagination
+- Blog category pages
+- Style the music page better (this is a carry-over from my original Wordpress site)
 - Find a way to use Material-UI without so many style overrides (by way of theming correctly)
 - Look into using MDX or perhaps another way of incorporating Material-UI components in the Markdown content, so there won't be as many global overrides.
-- Style the music page better (this is a carry-over from my original Wordpress site)
-- Blog category pages
-- Blog pagination